-The course is designed so that lectures, tutorials, industrial visits, coursework, projects, classes, self-study and practicals (both in the classroom and independent projects) complement each other to allow the student to develop the above intellectual skills.
+The programme is designed so that lectures, tutorials, industrial visits, coursework, projects, classes, self-study and practicals (both in the classroom and independent projects) complement each other to allow the student to develop the above intellectual skills.

-Skills 1-6 are assessed through written examinations, written class and tutorial assignments and project work.
+Skills 1-6 are summatively assessed through written examinations, written coursework assignments and project work.
 These skills are also assessed formatively through tutorials, which provide regular feedback on the student's progress.
-Skills 6-8 are assessed through practicals, project reports and public presentations.
+Skills 6-9 are assessed through practicals, project reports and public presentations.
 For students following the BA in Materials Science programme, 'project work' includes the extended essay.